 There are 6481 heavy vehicle operators in NHVAS with 97,537 vehicles nominated in maintenance and 35,173 in mass.

 The NHVAS has been operating since 1999 and was brought under the NHVR in 2014.
 Heavy vehicle operators can apply for accreditation under Mass, Maintenance, Basic Fatigue Management or Advanced Fatigue Management modules.

 The ALRTA Office is undergoing some major changes.

 Firstly, we will be moving our National Office into the ATA Building from 1 July 2017.
 The move will bring the ALRTA closer to the political and transport industry association heart of Canberra.
 We are currently negotiating with potential tenants for our current premises.

-Secondly, Kiki Josifovski has joined the team in the role of National Marketing Manager.
+Secondly, we have engaged PR consultant Kiki Josifovski in the advisory role of National Marketing Manager.

 Kiki has over 12 years’ experience in high profile senior PR management roles and has consulted to a wide variety of organisations on high profile issues in the transport, infrastructure and animal welfare space.